 Our job is to consolidate your student loans, then getting you approved for the lowest possible monthly payment.
 The payments are based on your income and family size.
 Every year you’ll need to get recertified, which we handle for you.
 If your income changes, so could your payment.
 If you have a public service job, like police officers and teachers, you could even qualify for loan forgiveness within ten years, versus 20-25 years for everyone else.

 After joining the Golden Financial Services student loan consolidation program, we handle all communication between you and your student loan servicers.
-Your job is only to provide us items when we need them, including proof of income annually.
+Your job is only to provide the items when we need them, including proof of income and updated family size annually.

 - Plus, old defaulted student loans can be paid off in full.